 Benefits expected from GOAP are short-term activities such as pilot country rollout and technical papers, but the programme is inherently designed to ensure longer term change by embedding accounts within pilot countries decision making, developing communities of practice, technical guidance and supporting the development of the next generation of technical experts.

 Ocean accounting is expected to lead to long term change in marine management.
-The importance of habitats and ecosystems is made more visible and policy making can better understand the trad offs associated with ocean health and sustainability.
+The importance of habitats and ecosystems is made more visible and policy making can better understand the trade offs associated with ocean health and sustainability.
 Improved Ocean Accounts contribute to improved ecosystem services; provisioning services such as sustainable fisheries, regulating services such as carbon storage, and other use and non-use services through protecting habitats and ecosystems.

 Equity

 This additional investment through GOAP fulfils the BPF’s aims of spending fairly by reducing poverty and doing no harm in the location of where investment is going.
-GOAP will be operating in BPF/ODA developing countries.
+GOAP will be operating in BPF/ODA-eligiblecountries.
 They countries have been identified as being likely to be positively impacted by the establishment and mainstreaming of ocean accounting.

 A comprehensive national accounting system provides information that can be used to analyse distributional issues.
 In the context of GOAP, appropriately detailed ocean accounts provide a statistical infrastructure that enables countries to track gender dimensions and consequences of decision-making about the ocean and generate associated indicators for ongoing reporting.
 For example, they can help government officials and other stakeholders to produce internationally comparable and consistent statistics concerning the gender dimensions and implications of: income and employment associated with ocean-based economic activity across different sectors, flows of benefits from marine and coastal ecosystems, and impacts and interactions of people and communities with the marine and coastal environment.